Kramers' escape problem for white noise driven switching in ferroelectrics: Simulation results and discussion

-We presented a comprehensive analysis of Kramers' escape problem in the context of a ferroelectric (Hf\textsubscript{0.5}Zr\textsubscript{0.5}O\textsubscript{2} or HZO), under the assumption of homogeneous switching.
-Subsequently, we proposed two engineering applications using white noise: True random number generation (TRNG) and Stochastic resonance (SR).
-The former can be set by appropriately tuned voltage pulses in the presence of an optimal amount of noise.
-Our simulation results match the theory, implying that it may be possible to experimentally realise a TRNG with a ferroelectric capacitor.
-The second application exploits the phenomenon of SR to realise a weak periodic signal detector using the same capacitor.
+To summarize, we presented a comprehensive, quantitative analysis of stochastic resonance (SR) in ferroelectric materials.
+Under the assumption of homogeneous switching according, the relation between SR and Kramers' escape problem in the context of a ferroelectric (Hf\textsubscript{0.5}Zr\textsubscript{0.5}O\textsubscript{2} or HZO) was investigated.
+We proposed an application that exploits the phenomenon of SR to potentially realise a weak periodic signal detector using this material system.
 The simulation results suggest that SR should occur and can be explained well using linear response theory.
 Additionally, we validate that an optimum noise strength, related to Kramers rate $r_K$, can be chosen to to maximize the output power.
+To further demonstrate the feasibility of the single domain results, we presented and matched results for a multidomain case which is closer to realistic ferroelectric behaviour.